 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Azalea japonica shrub in garden by brx0 under © CC BY-SA 2.0
+Azalea japonica shrub in garden (also on social media) by brx0 under © CC BY-SA 2.0

 Pink flowering potted azalea japonica by Flower Council Holland / the joy of plants

 Azalea bonsai by Berverly Vealach under © CC BY-NC 2.0